 How to make this Homemade Salisbury Steak Recipe

 The hardest part of this recipe is the time it takes to make it.
 However, I purposely made this recipe a big one so you will be able to enjoy the leftovers days later!
 (And you’re going to want leftovers.)
 Just be sure to use a large, deep skillet, like this cast iron one, so you have enough room for all that gravy!

-- Make the meat mixture by combine the ground beef with the onion, eggs, bread crumbs, Worcestershire, milk, salt and pepper.
+Combine the ground beef with the onion, eggs, bread crumbs, Worcestershire, milk, salt and pepper.
 Divide mixture into portions and form into oval patties.
+I made 8 patties.